Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 1. Ensure that the `site-init` repository is available on `ncn-m001`.

-    If the `site-init` repository is available as a remote repository as described in [Prepare Site Init](../../install/prepare_site_init.md#push-to-a-remote-repository), then clone it to `ncn-m001`.
+    If the `site-init` repository is available as a remote repository, then clone it to `ncn-m001`.

     ```bash
     git clone "$SITE_INIT_REPO_URL" site-init